-1. Title of Scenario Learn how to grow plants with the help of an IoT-plantrobot 2.
-Target group 14 - 17 years 3.
+1. Title of biofeedback with IoT-health sensors Scenario bioleedback with 101-health Sensors 2.
+Target 14 - 17 years group 17 17 years 3.
 Duration At minimum 5 weeks of 245min-lessons per week: in sum about 6-8 hours.
 4. Learning Interaction between electronic parts and human bodies needs Monitoring and affecting human biological parameters covered Communication chain of IoT-devices through the Principles of sensors and actors exercise Different principles of measuring biosignals.
 EMG I: How does the muscle conduction system work?
 EMG II: Principles of Instrumentation Amplifiers Principles of wireless communication networks Construction and 3D-printing of helpers for measuring.
-5. Expected How does an IoT-system work? learning Where are possibilities and limitations of health-based IoT-systems? outcomes Which components - hard and software - are key to build an IoT-device?
+5. Expected How does an IoT-system work? learning Where are possibilities and limitations of health-based IoT-systems? outcomes ■ Which components - hard and software - are key to build an IoT-device?
 How to give biofeedback to help people?
 6. Methodo- In this scenario students will construct, build and program an interactive biosignal logies device from scratch by themselves.
 Students will also use the Arduino Serial Monitor and Serial plotter for visualizing and plotting biofeedback.
 7. Place/ a laboratory with a set of electronic parts and components; Environment each group of students need to have a computer or laptop with administrative privileges for installing different software packages A projector for teaching tutorials and presenting students works; each student has to keep a laboratory journal